agutkin/finite_state/README.md

 # License

 Apache license.
-See the [LICENSE](LICENSE) file for more information.
+Please see the [LICENSE](LICENSE) file for more information.

 # Mandatory disclaimer